joma74/typescript-starter/README.md

 ```js
 require("module");
 ```
-Not so nice is node's api/standard to add another path to for it's module lookup via require.
-See `Calculator.spec.ts` what has to be done.
+Not so nice is node's api/standard to add another path to it's module lookup via require.
+This is solved for a Node environment by
+- `src/test/bootstrap.test.js` which add's the 'lib/' folder as an additional Node's root lookup path
+- `src/test/mocha.opts` which executes `src/test/bootstrap.test.js` before mocha and tests are loaded

 After checkout
 ===============